newrelic/newrelic-agent-init-container/README.md

 ## Usage

-Initcontainers published here are for use with the New Relic [Kubernetes Agents Operator](https://github.com/newrelic/k8s-agents-operator/).
-See the [Installation](https://github.com/newrelic/k8s-agents-operator/#installation) section for example uses.
+Init containers published here are intended for use with the New Relic [Kubernetes Agents Operator](https://github.com/newrelic/k8s-agents-operator/).
+See the [Installation](https://github.com/newrelic/k8s-agents-operator/#installation) section for example use cases.

 ## Image Tagging Conventions